adoptium/aqa-tests/doc/Triage.md

 ## TRSS Parser for Release Builds

-We've created a NodeJS module to parse TRSS output, convert it to Markdown so folks can paste that summary into a GitHuv issue.
+We've created a NodeJS module to parse TRSS output, convert it to Markdown so folks can paste that summary into a GitHub issue.

 ```bash
 npm install -g trss-parser